 Aboriginal Site and Other Heritage Place Search

-Access to information that the Department of Planning, Lands and Heritage (DPLH) holds in relation to Aboriginal Sites and other heritage places is available via:
+Access to information that the Department of Planning, Lands and Heritage (DPLH) holds in relation to Aboriginal Sites, other heritage places and Aboriginal Heritage Surveys is available via:

 - The Aboriginal Heritage Inquiry System (AHIS) which is an internet based search tool.